Fermín Torralba

-Fermín Sarmiento Torralba (born Fermín Torralba y Sarmiento; 1891–1939) was a Filipino lawyer and politician.
+Fermín Sarmiento Torralba (born Fermín Torralba y Sarmiento; July 7, 1891 – 1939) was a Filipino lawyer and politician.
 He was a member of the Philippines Legislature from 1922 to 1928 and was Secretary of the Philippine Senate from 1931 to 1935.
 He was a member of the Nacionalista Party.

+Early life and education

 Fermín Torralba was born in Tagbilaran, Bohol to Margarito Torralba y Maturan (c.
-1856 – January 11, 1929 in Tagbilaran, Bohol) and Cirila Sarmiento.
+1856 – January 11, 1929 in Tagbilaran, Bohol) and Cirila Sarmiento y Butalid.
 He received an LL.B. degree from the University of Michigan.

+Political career

 Torralba was elected to the Philippines Legislature in 1922 as representative from the 1st district of Bohol and was re-elected in 1925.
 He was elected Secretary of the Philippine Senate in 1933, serving in the Ninth and Tenth Legislatures.